angeris/fpga-sandbox/blinky-magma-2/README.md

 # Blinky using Pat Hanrahan's Magma

-This is just a quick re-writing of the previous blinky program, but using the open source, python-based Magma.
+A harder version of the previous program, but a nearly-literal translation from the Verilog code given previously.